vishnumaiea/KiExport/Readme.md

 git clone https://github.com/vishnumaiea/KiExport.git
 ```

-Additionally, you can download the project as a ZIP file and extract it in your system.
+Additionally, you can download the project as a ZIP file from the main page or the Releases page and extract it in your system.
 After getting the files, you can add the project folder to the System Path.
 If your system opens Python script files with the Python interpreter by default, you can run any python script directly from the terminal even without using the `.py` extension as shown in the image below.

 ![Windows Terminal](/resources/2024-10-12_10-05-04-PM-.png)